Safety in sport

 Knee and elbow guards are helpful too.
 How painful is it to scrape the skin off your knees and elbows?
 Very!

 All of this gear costs money, but it will help to protect you from injury.
 You may be able to get second-hand gear from older members of your sport who have outgrown their stuff but it is unsafe for you to be playing sports or riding your skateboard or bike without wearing the right gear to protect your precious self.

 See our topic 'Riding a bike' for more information on helmets.

 If you are playing an organised sport then your coach should be trained in coaching and first aid.

-It is better to join a club because there will always be someone to help if anyone is injured and you may be able to borrow, hire or buy second-hand equipment which will keep you safe without too much cost.
+If you join a club there will always be someone to help if anyone is injured and you may be able to borrow, hire or buy second-hand equipment which will keep you safe without too much cost.

 up and cooling down

 Before you start any exercise it is a good idea to do some stretches and some walking or jogging to 'warm up' your muscles.
 Muscles work much better when they are warm and are less likely to be damaged by sudden hard work.